jdockray/disperse/Testing/Integration/README.md

 # Smoke tests

-I have added a few integration smoke tests here to demonstrate how this program can be used.
+I have added a few integration smoke tests here to demonstrate how this program can be used and check it is not broken.
+There is currently a GitHub action running these.
+Of course, more testing would be useful.

 Test.bat contains instructions which can be run on the built executable Disperse.exe to test its functionality.
-The required input files are in the 'Input' directory and output files are put in a temporary 'Output' directory, which can be compared with the 'ExpectedOutput' directory here.
+The required input files are in the 'Input' directory (of the folder containing this readme) and output files are put in a temporary 'Output' directory, which can be compared with the 'ExpectedOutput' directory.

 ## Help messages

 The first argument passed to Disperse.exe is always a command.
 The 'help' command returns useful information in general and about other commands.
-You might find reading the output files helpful.
+You might find reading the output files helpful, the main command is the "optimise" command.
+This is the one which invokes the OSQP solver.

 <pre>
     Disperse.exe help ><a href="ExpectedOutput\GeneralHelp.txt">Output\GeneralHelp.txt</a>